 Saving Time and Releasing Working Capitals

-Traditionally, managing and optimizing processes has been a very labor intensive area that requires a lot of time from experts in the organizations.
-The growing demand of efficiency and being able to clearly showcase results is also hitting BPM professionals.
+Traditionally, managing and optimizing processes has been a very labor-intensive area that requires a lot of time from experts in the organizations.
+The growing demand for efficiency and being able to clearly showcase results is also hitting BPM professionals.
 Very often, I’ve heard them stating that when their situation analysis is ready, the data which they used to back their assumptions with has already changed, rendering the analysis all but useless.

 When optimizing processes, the most time-consuming part is often data collection.
 With process mining, you get a head start by automating the data collection part.
 The basis for understanding the operational situation in an organization is to understand what is actually happening, not what is assumed to be happening.
 This is what you find out using process mining.

 Locating Process Bottlenecks